If the cast goes to Hawaii

 Other elements of Hollywood Hawaii involve:

-- Plump, friendly men with ukuleles and names like "James Humunupukapu'a", or "Israel Kamakawiwo'ole".
-Asian surnames are strangely unheard of, especially in a state where Asian Americans make up nearly two-fifths of the population.
+- Plump, friendly ukulele players and names like "James Humunupukapu'a", or "Israel Kamakawiwo'ole".
+Asian surnames are strangely unheard of for a state where Asian Americans make up forty percent of the population.

-- Everyone wearing Hawaiian shirts.
+- Men wearing obnoxiously bright Hawaiian shirts.
 Okay, this one is actually true, even in the workplace, since the tropical weather doesn't take kindly to layered 3-piece suits.
 However, business and casual Hawaiian shirts are more subdued than the loud tourist versions, and locally made shirts tend to get expensive.

 - Surfing.
 True, especially with O'ahu's famous North Shore, crawling with surfers from all over.